-As shown in Table C-5, The City has five housing expansion development areas that are planned to accommodate 3,329 dwellings.
-There are no phasing requirements associated with these specific plan areas that would limit residential development and they are all currently under construction, with the exception of Froom Ranch which anticipates beginning construction in 2022Each area's phasing is determined by the plan itself or through a development agreement.
+As shown in Table C-5, The City has five development areas that are planned to accommodate 3,329 dwellings.
+Each area's phasing is determined by the plan itself or through a development agreement.
 Each of the specific plan areas are committed to producing the largest number of dwellings affordable to very low-, low-, and moderate-income residents.
 Descriptions of the land available and suitable for housing, including higher density, multi-family rental and ownership housing within the next eight years, are available in Appendix E Residential Capacity Inventory.
 Details and discussions about each specific plan or development area are provided below.